MicrosoftDocs/MIMDocs/MIMDocs/pam/step-7-elevate-user-access.md

 ## Request privileged access from MIM

 > [!NOTE]
 > It is recommended that the workstation be a privileged workstation(PAW).
-For more information see [securing devices](/security/compass/privileged-access-devices).
+For more information, see the [securing devices](/security/compass/privileged-access-devices) guidance.

-1. On PRIVWKSTN, logon as PRIV\priv.jen.
+1. On PRIVWKSTN, logon as `PRIV\priv.jen`.
 2. Click **Start**, **Run**, and enter **PowerShell.exe**.
 3. Type the following command.